searching-sancaras-ISMIR22/in_search_of_sancaras/README.md

 ### 6. References

 [1] Yu, S., Sun, X., Yu, Y., and Li, W. (May, 2021).
 Frequency-Temporal Attention Network for Singing Melody Extraction.
-Paper presented at the IEEE In- ternational Conference on Acoustics, Speech and Signal Processing (ICASSP), Toronto, Canada.
+Paper presented at the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Toronto, Canada.

-[2] S. Lattner, A. Arzt, and M. Dörfler, “Learning complex basis functions for invariant representations of audio,” Proceedings of the 20th International Society for Mu- sic Information Retrieval Conference (ISMIR), Delft, The Netherlands, 2019.
+[2] S. Lattner, A. Arzt, and M. Dörfler, “Learning complex basis functions for invariant representations of audio,” Proceedings of the 20th International Society for Music Information Retrieval Conference (ISMIR), Delft, The Netherlands, 2019.